Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

-In the low-temperature phase, the system first flows to a degenerate low-temperature fixed point (with the only two nonzero elements are $T_{0,0,0,0}=T_{1,1,1,1}$) before eventually flowing to a tensor of the form $T_{0,0,0,0}=0$, due to a spontaneous symmetry breaking caused by perturbations from numerical errors, as we did not enforce the $Z_2$ symmetry during the coarse graining.
-In the high-temperature phase, the system converges directly to the high-temperature fixed point, with one nonzero element being $T_{+,+,+,+}$ (whose tensor form is nevertheless equivalent to $T_{0,0,0,0}$ by a basis transformation in the bond degrees of freedom~\eqref{eq:gauge_transform}).
+In the low-temperature phase, the system first flows to a degenerate low-temperature fixed point (with the only two nonzero elements being $T_{0,0,0,0}=T_{1,1,1,1}$) before eventually flowing to a tensor of the form $T_{0,0,0,0}=0$, due to spontaneous symmetry breaking caused by perturbations from numerical errors, since we did not enforce the $Z_2$ symmetry during coarse graining.
+In the high temperature phase, the system converges directly to the high-temperature fixed point, with one nonzero element being $T_{+,+,+,+}$ (whose tensor form is nevertheless equivalent to $T_{0,0,0,0}$ by a basis transformation in the virtual indices~\eqref{eq:gauge_transform}).
 The tensor components at the three fixed points are shown in~\figref{fig:fpTensors}.

+The numerical scheme for the critical temperature $T_c(\chi)$ is obtained using a bisection algorithm, as suggested in \cite{lyu2021lTRG}.
+We assume that there is an abrupt change in the coarse-grained tensors across the phase transition.
+The critical point can be identified by comparing the gauge-fixed coarse-grained tensors $T^{(l_M)}$.
+The detailed procedure is described in \algref{alg:Find_Tc} in \appendixref{sec:Find_Tc}.

+The curves in Fig.~\ref{fig:Tdiff} exhibits more fluctuation and discontinuities in the range where $|T'-T|/|T|$ is large.
+It is because when two tensors are more different from each other, it is more likely that the MCF fails to find the correct gauge to compare the two tensors.
+More specifically, a gauge fixing scheme could introduce discontinuities; that is, two physically nearly identical tensors are separated by the ``cut'' of a gauge choice, resulting in an O(1) inconsistent in their gauge-fixed form.
+This problem might be diagnosed by inspecting the level crossing incident in the SVD spectrum.